Nerdy Inc. (NRDY) Shares Decline Despite Market Challenges

-Nerdy Inc. (NYSE: NRDY) has seen a decline in its stock price by -10.23 in relation to its previous close of 3.91.
-However, the company has experienced a -6.90% decline in its stock price over the last five trading sessions.
+Nerdy Inc. (NYSE: NRDY)’s stock price has plunge by -2.06relation to previous closing price of 2.91.
+Nevertheless, the company has seen a -28.21% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Nerdy Inc. (NYSE: NRDY) Right Now?

-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for NRDY is $4.83, which is $1.05 above the current market price.
-The public float for NRDY is 71.14M, and currently, shorts hold a 5.47% of that float.
-The average trading volume for NRDY on May 03, 2023 was 797.87K shares.
+The average price predicted by analysts for NRDY is $4.83, which is $1.71 above the current price.
+The public float for NRDY is 71.14M and currently, short sellers hold a 5.47% ratio of that float.
+The average trading volume of NRDY on May 08, 2023 was 786.76K shares.

 NRDY’s Market Performance